Skip to main content

 Driver Guarantee (Garantie Conducteur)

 Covers your own medical expenses and bodily injuries if you are at fault in an accident.
-Standard third-party does not cover your own injuries, so this is worth considering carefully, especially if you drive frequently.
+Standard third-party does not cover your own injuries.
+Typical compensation caps range from €300,000 to €1 million.

 Theft Guarantee (Garantie Vol)